-Figure 6: Comparison of a small sampling of atmosphere models
+Figure 7 - Comparison of a small sampling of atmosphere models

-5.2 Long-Duration Solar Flux and Geomagnetic Indices Prediction
+5.3 Long-Duration solar flux and geomagnetic indices prediction

-Utilization of the higher-fidelity atmosphere models mentioned in the previous section requires the orbit analyst to specify the solar and geomagnetic indices required by such models.
+Utilization of the higher-fidelity atmosphere models mentioned in the previous subclause requires the orbit analyst to specify the solar and geomagnetic indices required by such models.
+Care must be taken to obtain the proper indices required by each model; subtle difference may exist in the interpretation of similarly named indices when used by different atmosphere models (e.g., centrally-averaged vs. backward-averaged F{10.7} Bar).